 What was the original promise by Hillary and Obama?

-According to Kaiser which is a nonpartisan research group of the 10 and a half million Americans who get health insurance through the Affordable Care Act marketplace, 85% of them receive income-based subsidies to defray the cost.
+According to Kaiser, which is a nonpartisan research group, of the 10.5 million Americans who get health insurance through the Affordable Care Act marketplace, 85% of them receive income-based subsidies to defray the costs.

-Okay, you can say that all of you want but that doesn't take away from the fact that you're gonna see a minimum of 25% increases across the board and that you've got one health care provider after another pulling out.
+Okay, you can say that all of you want, but that doesn't take away from the fact that you're going to see a minimum of 25% increases across the board, and that you've got one health care provider after another pulling out.

 You've got people dying because of the lack of care.